blcxtranslations/blcx/_translated/chapter-0033.md

 This kind of sect disbanding trade fair was different from the regular trade fairs of the cultivator cities.
 These did not use spirit stones, but pills, as money.
 To Lin Xuan, the was great news, even though he acquired Zhou Yan and Zhang Yu's wealth, he only had dozens of low-grade spirit stones.
 But other than using spirit stones as a currency, it can also be used to cultivate or even to craft items.
 Lin Xuan would not bear to easily part with them.

 Moreover, Lin Xuan had special circumstances, the only thing he had no shortage of was pills.
 So to him, using pills as currency was for the best.
-Of course, the concept of "when you go out to buy, don't show your silver" was very clear to Lin Xuan, he was only a low-level Spirit Gathering cultivator, if he seemed like he had deep pockets, it was easy to bring disaster on himself.
+Of course, the concept of "when you go out to buy, don't show your silver" was very clear to Lin Xuan, he was only a low-level Spirit Condensation cultivator, if he seemed like he had deep pockets, it was easy to bring disaster on himself.
 He could not be like the people of the Soaring Cloud sect, who had the protection of the commandment.

 So for this trip, to be fully prepared, he needed to bring enough pills, and he also needed to be cautious.
 If it wasn't a good opportunity, he would not easily act.
 All in all, he needed to be careful and not attract attention.